jrgriffiniii/dspace-python/thesiscentral-vireo/dataspace/python/IMPORT.md

 pipenv install
 ```

+### Download Ghostscript

+The workflow requires Ghostscript to add the cover page.
+Download on Mac with `brew install ghostscript` or follow the directions on [their website](https://www.ghostscript.com)

 ### Tunneling over SSH

 In order to execute these scripts, one must first tunnel over SSH for copying